There are many ways to make money online, but blogging is different. It’s more than money.

 Lesson: Choose something you enjoy or have a passion for (that also has an audience you can help).

 Okay, maybe that’s not true.

-I have no idea either, and that’s the point.
+Exactly!
+I have no idea what it means either, and that’s the point.
 Even describing Shakespeare’s writing style is bad blogging.

 Your readers are not literary masters, so you don’t need to be one either.
 In fact, it would probably do more harm than good.

-Lesson: If you have a background in writing that’s great, but it’s not necessary.
+Lesson: If you have a background in writing, that’s awesome.
+But it’s not necessary.